Playlist Export, a native Mac OSX application based on iTunes Export is available in the Mac App Store. Check it out!

 iTunes Export will use the absolute location of your music files in the playlist. iTunes Export accepts a command line parameter that will override this default.
 Example:

-If you wish to include only a subset of your playlists in the export, you can specify them using the -includePlaylist command line parameter.
+If you wish to include only a subset of your playlists in the export, you can specify them using the include option.
 This takes a single or list of playlists that will be exported.

 You can choose to have iTunes Export copy your music files to an output directory.
 Three seperate modes are supported.
 FLAT - Copies all the files into the output directory.
 ITUNES - Copies the files retaining the iTunes structure (Artist/Album).
 PLAYLIST - Copies the songs into a folder per playlist.